Inspect in-stream video ad delivery

 Find your video ad tag with Chrome Developer Tools

-- In Google Chrome, navigate to the page with the video ad request.
+- Open the Google Chrome browser and navigate to the page with the video ad request.

 - From the Developer Tools menu bar, click Network.

-- Refresh the page to restart the video ad and collect and view information in the Developer Tools panel.
+- Refresh the page to restart the video ad and collect information in the Developer Tools panel.

-- From the Developer Tools panel, in the “Filter” box, type doubleclick.net/gampad.
+- In the Developer Tools panel's "Filter" box, type doubleclick.net/gampad.

 - Click one of the values in the "Name" column.

-- To the right of the “Name” column, click the “Headers” tab if it isn’t selected by default.
+- To the right of the "Name" column, click the Headers tab.

 - Sign in to DoubleClick for Publishers.

-- In the “Enter video tag to troubleshoot” box, paste the video ad tag that you copied from the section above.
+- In the "Enter video tag to troubleshoot" box, paste your video ad tag.

 - Country: Country in which the video ad will be displayed — used for targeting.